LexRel: Benchmarking Legal Relation Extraction for Chinese Civil Cases: Experiment

 \subsubsection{Results and Discussion}

-Results of our evaluation are shown in Table \ref{table3}.
-In zero-shot \textit{type extraction} task, the best overall performer is o3-mini (micro-F1 = $0.762$), followed by DeepSeek-R1 (micro-F1 = $0.693$).
-Among open-source models, Qwen3 series demonstrates the strongest performance, with Qwen3-8B, Qwen3-14B and Qwen3-32B achieving micro-F1 scores of $0.464$ ,$0.583$ and $0.583$ respectively.
+The results of our evaluation are shown in Table \ref{table3}.
+In the zero-shot \textit{type extraction} task, the best overall performer is o3-mini (micro-F1 $= 0.762$), followed by DeepSeek-R1 (micro-F1 $= 0.693$).
+Among open-source models, models in the Qwen3 series demonstrate the strongest performance, with Qwen3-8B, Qwen3-14B and Qwen3-32B achieving micro-F1 scores of $0.464$, $0.583$ and $0.583$ respectively.
 These results suggest that reasoning LLMs are better suited for zero-shot \textit{type extraction}.
-In contrast, \textit{argument extraction} proves significantly more challenging.
+In contrast, \textit{argument extraction} proves significantly more challenging for the models.
 The highest zero-shot micro-F1 is again achieved by o3-mini $(0.382)$, followed by DeepSeek-R1 $(0.268)$ and Claude-Sonnet-4 $(0.258)$.
-Most open-source models perform poorly (micro-F1 < $0.2$), indicating the difficulty of identifying arguments spans in unstructured legal text under zero-shot conditions.
+Most open-source models perform poorly (micro-F1 $< 0.2$), indicating the difficulty of identifying argument spans in unstructured legal text under zero-shot conditions.

-In the SFT experiments, we distill responses from GPT-4o and DeepSeek-R1 into smaller open-source models, and their performance improves significantly\footnote{In this paper, significance is tested through t-test ($\alpha$=$0.05$).} across both tasks.
-For \textit{type extraction}, the best distillation result is achieved by Qwen3-14B (micro-F1 = $0.733$), which closely matches the performance of o3-mini in zero-shot baseline.
-And \textit{argument extraction} also benefits much from SFT, for example, InternLM3-8B improves from $0.048$ to $0.323$ in micro-F1.
+In the SFT experiments, we distill responses from GPT-4o and DeepSeek-R1 into smaller open-source models, and their performance improves significantly\footnote{In this paper, significance is tested through t-test ($\alpha=0.05$).} across both tasks.
+For \textit{type extraction}, the best distillation result is achieved by Qwen3-14B (micro-F1 $= 0.733$), which closely matches the performance of o3-mini in zero-shot baseline. \textit{Argument extraction} also benefits significantly from SFT, for example, InternLM3-8B improves from $0.048$ to $0.323$ in micro-F1.
 This large gain suggests that SFT can effectively equip smaller models with the ability to learn structured legal relations.

 Furthermore, we observe that the macro-F1 scores of all LLMs are lower than their corresponding micro-F1 scores across all settings.
 This disparity suggests that LLMs exhibit varying capabilities across different types of legal relations.